apostrophecms/docs/docs/guide/introduction.md

 The `init` function runs once on start up and has access to the module as an argument.
 By the time it runs, the field groups have been compiled into an object named `fieldsGroups`.
 If you haven't added any fields yet you can log this to see what you are working with.

 ::: note
 You will see a `trash` field in the log output.
-The interface does not show this as a normal field, but
+The interface does not show this as a normal field, but it is registered as one to support editing via the REST API.
 :::

 **If you name an existing field group in your configuration, the fields in that group will be ungrouped.** For example, `title` is in the default "Basics" group.
 If you add a `basics` group in your field configuration and do not include `title` in its `fields` array, it will no longer be in any group.
 Fields that are not part of any group will appear in an "Ungrouped" tab in the interface.